World Association of Girl Guides and Girl Scouts: History

-Girl Guides were formed in 1910 by Robert Baden-Powell, with the assistance of his sister Agnes Baden-Powell.
-After his marriage in 1912, his wife Olave Baden-Powell took a leading role in the development of Girl Guiding and Girl Scouting.
+Girl Guides were formed in 1910 by Robert Baden-Powell with the assistance of his sister Agnes Baden-Powell.
+After his marriage in 1912, his wife, Olave Baden-Powell, took a leading role in the development of Girl Guiding and Girl Scouting.

 As the movement spread, independent national Guiding associations were set up; however, a need for international cooperation was felt.
-Lady Baden-Powell founded an informal International Council in London in February 1918.
+Lady Baden-Powell founded an informal International Council in London in February 1918, which later became the International Conference in 1919.
 At the fourth World Conference held at Camp Edith Macy in 1926, representatives from several countries suggested the formation of a World Association to take the place of the informal International Council.
-After the 1926 International Conference the Baden-Powells were approached about setting up a formal association and in 1928 the World Association of Girl Guides and Girl Scouts was founded at the 5th International Conference held in Parád, Hungary.
+After the 1926 International Conference, the Baden-Powells were approached about setting up a formal association, and in 1928, the World Association of Girl Guides and Girl Scouts was founded at the 5th International Conference held in Parád, Hungary.
+That year, the International Conference became the World Conference.
 Rose Kerr was Vice Chairman, later Commissioner for Tenderfoot Countries.
-From 1930 to 1939 WAGGGS occupied a room at the headquarters of the British Girl Guide Association, until it moved to 9 Palace Street, next door to Our Ark.
+From 1930 to 1939, WAGGGS occupied a room at the headquarters of the British Girl Guide Association, until it moved to 9 Palace Street, next door to Our Ark.

 In 1920, two leaders from each known Guide country were invited to the British County Commissioners Conference held at Saint Hugh's College, Oxford.
 This became known as the First International Conference.
 The 13th World Conference was held in the same college in 1950.
 The member organizations continue to meet every three years (initially every two years) at World Conferences.